 I imagined my family, my two sisters specifically, having similar conversations about me 15 years ago.
 Any, all, and more of those same things I have experienced and lived through (although I have never actually been beaten).
 What I have lived through was still a war on my body, on my psyche.
 And I win every day I get up and start anew.

 It was in that moment of over-hearing the conversation between those girls, I realized all the things I once thought were travesties of my life, had been divine gifts.
 I looked back at how far I had come and I wanted to walk over to them and interrupt.

 We make it, so please don’t be sad.
 Don’t feel sorry for us and please don’t underestimate us.
 Try loving us.
 Try embracing us as we are, because in fact it is the world trying to make us something we aren’t that awakens our wild child.
 Try supporting us, even when we appear crazy.
-Try asking us what hurts our hearts.
+Try asking us what hurts our hearts, what wounded our minds.
 Try not counting us out, just before we win.
 Because we do and we will, every time.

 This is for all the beautiful humans struggling with PTSD, for all the women who have lived through being labeled with this or that disorder, with little to no account for the very things that brought us to our knees in the first place.
 Do not be afraid to share your greatness with the world.
 This is for all the people who have persevered against all odds, and came out shining.
 Shine on beautiful shine on.
 This is for you.